akoreman/Compute-Shader-Fractal-Ray-Marching/README.md

 **Currently Implemented:**
 - Unlit rendering of fractals composed of translated primitives.
-- Glow implemented by visualising how close non-hitting rays get to the object.
+- Surface glow implemented by visualising how close non-hitting rays get to the object.

 **To do:**
 - Lit shading by normal vector approximation.